ntindall/poetwriter/README.txt

   The type of poetry to output (options: sonnet, haiku, eight, octave, quad)
 * (-v), default 0
-  The verbosity of the program
+  The verbosity of the program.
+A value of 1 or higher lets you watch the algorithm's search process.

 ---------------------------------------------------------------
 - EXAMPLE                                                     -